The X Factor in Communication: Why Trust Outweighs Content

 • Be Authentic: Authenticity cannot be faked.
 People are incredibly adept at detecting insincerity.
 Be genuine in your interactions, and your trustworthiness will increase.

-• Mind Your Appearance: Like it or not, appearances matter.
+• Mind Your Appearance / Presentation: Like it or not, appearances matter.
 Dress appropriately for your audience and context.
 This doesn’t always mean wearing a suit, but it does mean considering how your appearance affects people’s initial impressions.

 • Communicate Clearly and Consistently: Ensure that your message is clear and your promises are kept.
 Inconsistent messages create confusion and diminish trust.